 We sell postcards and prints of a number of our paintings in our shop for your convenience.

-Through My Own Language: Robert Henri and His Portraits, Paintings and Sketches.
+Through My Own Language: Robert Henri and His Portraits, Landscapes and Sketches.

 This exhibit, the most extensive the museum has ever fabricated, includes all of the museum’s paintings, and most of the sketches that it owns including recent acquisitions and those loaned by its patrons.
 The show includes interpretive components about Henri’s life, his students and features the most current knowledge about the artist.
 There is a Powerpoint program available that displays one hundred of Henri's paintings.
-Major funding for the project has been provided by the Katherine Wilson Foundation, The Mid-Nebraska Community Foundation, the Burkholder Foundation, the Kosman Foundation, the Union Pacific Foundation and the support of the museum's members and supporters.
+Major funding for the project has been provided by the Katherine Wilson Foundation, The Mid-Nebraska Community Foundation, the Ervin and Grace Burkholder Foundation, the Kosman Foundation, the Union Pacific Foundation, Humanities Nebraska and the support of the museum's members and supporters.

 The museum building includes our offices, archives, gift shop, restrooms, and period room exhibits along with a thirty-minute introductory video on Robert Henri's life.
 There are also a number of Cozad family heirlooms including a silk dress worn by Theresa Cozad and a suit worn by John Cozad.
-On the second floor there is an exhibit on The Eight, a recreation of the Henri's Paris apartment and the childhood bedroom of Robert and John Cozad and their parent's bedroom.
+On the second floor there is an exhibit on The Eight, a recreation of the Henri's Paris apartment and the recreated childhood bedroom of Robert and John Cozad and their parent's bedroom.
 In 2021 the museum opened a major new introductory exhibit called Robert Henri: From the 100th Meridian to International Fame in the former dining room, Robert's office and John Cozad's office.

-The first floor rooms of the museum, along with several of the second-floor rooms have period displays and include personal items of the Henri family including a white silk shawl worn by Theresa Cozad.
+The first floor rooms of the museum, along with several of the second-floor rooms have period displays and include personal items of the Cozad and Henri families including a white silk shawl worn by Theresa Cozad.